 We’ve all been tempted to leave our car engine running while we pump gas so we can keep the cabin climate-controlled, especially when it’s extremely hot or cold outside.
 But can you pump gas with the car on?
 Is this a legal practice that you should consider?

-In this article, we discuss the reasons for shutting off your car while refilling.
+In this article, I discuss the reasons for shutting off your car while refilling.
 I also talk about some other practice safety tips at the pump.

 Can You Pump Gas with the Car On?

-No, while you can physically pump gas with a car on, it’s not safe.
+No. Although it is physically possible to gas with a car on, it’s not safe to do so.
 When the engine runs, it creates the perfect condition for the vapors in the air to combust.
 If this occurs, a fire could break out and spread rapidly.
 Whether it’s from static electricity or a spark, fuel combusts easily.

 Sure, it’s rare for something like this to occur, but why take the chance?
 Not only that, but the fuel station asks you to shut off your car.
 There are signs at every pump.
 When you don’t shut off your car, you become liable if something were to happen.
 For that reason alone, it’s better to be safe than sorry.